maet3608/nuts-ml/_sources/tutorial/reading_samples.rst.txt

    [(2, 'EVEN')]

 This concludes the basics.
-In the following examples we will read data sets in different formats from the file system.
+In the following examples we will read data sets in different formats from the file system and the web.

 TXT files